One of the most difficult tasks in building frontend applications is dealing with external requests. Difficulties come from two sides.

 };

-Even for a small number of calls, you would have to write a lot of the same or similar code.
+We write a lot of similar code, even for a few calls.
 In real applications, the number of calls could be dozens or hundreds.
 Therefore, you can't do without a ready-made solution.
-To automate http requests, we need two mechanisms: the redux-thunk, middletrack, which is already included in Redux Toolkit, and the createAsyncThunk()
+To automate HTTP requests, we need two mechanisms:

-redux-thunk, is a piece of middleware that's added to Redux and allows asynchronous code within dispatch()
+The redux-thunk middleware allows asynchronous code within dispatch()

 .
-It's used to bring the logic of queries and storage updates into separate functions, called thunks:
+That way, we can bring the logic of queries and storage updates into separate functions called thunks:

-// This function will be stored outside the component, for example, in a slice
+// This function will be stored outside the component in a slice, for example

 export const fetchTodoById = (todoId) => async (dispatch) => {